backtestjs/framework/README.md

 # Backtest JS: Framework

+A comprehensive and user-friendly framework to fetch candle data, backtest any trading strategy and compare results.

 Enhance your trading strategies with BacktestJS, meticulously crafted for trading developers.
 Leverage the power of TypeScript to backtest your strategies with unmatched precision, efficiency, and flexibility.

 ## Pay Attention 🚨